je-santos/ms_net/README.md

 <p align="center">
 <img src="./images/fig1.png" width="500px"></img>
 </p>
 Implementation of <a href="https://link.springer.com/article/10.1007/s11242-021-01617-y">The MS-Net</a> in Pytorch.
 This model provides an easy and effcient way to train neural networks with computationally large 3D arrays.
-The application shown in the paper considered simulations of flow thorugh porous materials, but the method is general, and should be applicable to any other application involving large 2D/3D arrays.
+The application shown in the paper considered simulations of flow through porous materials, but the method is general, and should be applicable to any other application involving large 2D/3D arrays.

 ## Usage